 To facilitate the learning of secondary school mathematics, teachers need a particular kind of proficiency.
-Mathematical proficiency for teaching at the secondary level requires that teachers know not only more mathematics than they teach but also know it more deeply.
-Furthermore, mathematical proficiency for teaching is different from that needed in other professions.
-Mathematical proficiency for teaching is different from the mathematical proficiency needed for engineering, accounting, or the medical professions.
+Mathematical proficiency for teaching at the secondary level is the mathematical expertise and skill a teacher has and uses for the purpose of promoting in students the understanding of, proficiency with, and appreciation for mathematics.
+It requires that teachers know not only more mathematics than they teach but also know it more deeply.

+Mathematical proficiency for teaching (MPT) is unique to the work of teaching.
+It is different from the mathematical proficiency needed for engineering, accounting, or the medical professions.
 It is even different from the mathematical proficiency a mathematician needs.
+For example, a mathematician may prove a theorem and an architect may perform geometric calculations.
+For these users of mathematics, it is sufficient that they have the skills and understanding for the task at hand.
+But a teacher's work includes these tasks as well as interpreting students' mathematics, developing multiple representations of a mathematical concept, knowing where students are on the path of mathematical understanding, and so on.